Puerto Rican Poet | Giannina Braschi

 PEN America calls the famous Puerto Rican poet and author Giannina Braschi “one of the most revolutionary voices” in Latin American Literature today.

 Chock-full of humorous gusto and a joy for life, her iconic titles include the poetry collection Empire of Dreams, the first Spanglish novel Yo-Yo Boing!, and the geopolitical tragicomedy United States of Banana about the fall of the American empire and the liberation of Puerto Rico.
+Her new book Putinoika will be released in September 2024.

 Her work is a hybrid of poetry, fiction, theater, and Latinx philosophy.
 She writes books in Spanish, Spanglish, and English on far-ranging subjects—from American immigration, economy, and colonialism to love, liberty, and creativity.